build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 Your lambda function handler is instrumented to create AWS X-Ray traces for calls to this AWS Lambda function with the `@tracer.capture_lambda_handler` annotation.

-### AWS X-Ray - Your application’s tracing companion
+### AWS X-Ray - Your Application’s Tracing Companion

 Now that you’ve taken the journey of manually tracing the application call to list shopping cart contents, you’ll see how AWS X-Ray visualizes this journey.

 Proceed to the AWS X-Ray console.
 The AWS X-Ray console is now a part of the CloudWatch console.
 Select **Service map** under the X-Ray traces menu to see a visual representation of our X-ray traces:

 ![CloudWatch X-Ray Menu](images/cloudwatch-x-ray-menu.png)

 If you don’t see any data, select the **1h** timeframe or longer depending on how long ago you opened and used the front end service for the application in Step 1.
 Your visualization should look something like this:

 ![X-Ray Service Map](images/x-ray-service-map.png)

 If your account has more services instrumented with AWS X-Ray, your service map may be larger.
 For this sample application, you can see that there are three different client calls to three different AWS services depending on the interactions you performed.
 These calls were initiated by you when you used the frontend interface.

 For this tutorial, you are going to focus on the shopping cart.
 Select the node corresponding to the AWS Lambda function execution for **aws-serverless-shopping-cart-shop-ListCartFunction-\<hash>**.
 Every AWS Lambda function call in X-Ray is represented by two nodes.
 The first node represents the call made to AWS Lambda to execute the function (context / entry node) and the second node represents the function execution itself.

 The node view enables you to quickly focus on the metrics for an X-Ray instrumented service in the context of other AWS services that it interacts with.
 This can help you identify and troubleshoot performance bottlenecks or issues in a particular user experience (such as listing shopping cart items).

 ![X-Ray Service Map Node View](images/x-ray-service-map-node-view.png)

 Click **View Traces** to view the traces that X-Ray has captured that include this AWS Lambda Function execution.
 Now scroll down and click on one the traces captured by AWS X-Ray that includes this function call.
 You may have more than one depending on how many times you used the front end user interface and initiated calls:

 ![X-Ray Traces View](images/x-ray-traces-view.png)

 The trace provides the end-to-end X-Ray instrumented view of your request.
 The nodes represent each service that participated in the request:

 ![X-Ray Traces Map](images/x-ray-traces-map.png)

 Click on the Lambda Function node to view its trace details and then click on the **## lambda_handler** subsegment in the Segments timeline.
 Function calls are prefixed with “##”.
 Click the **Annotations** tab.
 The [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/) integration with X-Ray automatically identifies and annotates AWS Lambda function calls that required a cold start (ColdStart: true / false).
 You can see the impact of the cold start in the **Initialization** time before your lambda handler was executed (~1s):

 ![X-Ray Segments and Annotations View](images/x-ray-segments-annotations-view.png)

 X-Ray annotations are searchable.
 As a result, you can search and retrieve all traces that experienced a cold start.
 Click on the **Metadata** tab.
 Here you can see that the response from the lambda function is also captured by X-Ray.
 The response metadata was automatically setup by [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
-Metadata isn’t searchable from AWS X-Ray but can provide valuable information such as troubleshooting expected vs. actual responses.
+Metadata isn’t searchable from AWS X-Ray but can provide valuable information such as troubleshooting expected vs actual responses.

 In the next step, you will instrument your sample application so that user ids are captured as annotations.
-You will then be able to troubleshoot requests per user by filtering on the user id annotation.
+You will then be able to troubleshoot requests per user by filtering on the user ID annotation.

-## Step 3:  Update the application to capture the cognito user id in AWS X-Ray
+## Step 3:  Update the Application to Capture the Cognito User ID in AWS X-Ray

-At this point, you have seen some of the benefits of AWS X-Ray in the context of your sample application and the default setup for [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
-Next, you will update the AWS X-Ray implementation to also capture the user id.
+At this point, you have seen some of the benefits of AWS X-Ray in the context of your sample application and the default setup for [AWS Lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
+Next, you will update the AWS X-Ray implementation to also capture the user ID.

 The sample application uses Amazon Cognito for user registration and authentication.
 Before you update the application, create a new user.
 Navigate to [http://localhost:8080](http://localhost:8080/) to open the local front end server.
 Next, click the **Sign In** button and select the **Create account** link.

 ![Serverless Shopping Cart Login Screen](images/serverless-shopping-cart-login-screen.png)

 After you have registered, sign in with your newly created user.
-The sample application persists user shopping carts for registered users using their cognito user id.
+The sample application persists user shopping carts for registered users using their cognito user ID.
 If a user isn’t signed in, an anonymous shopping cart is also supported using cookies.
 In step 2, you saw that your shopping cart contents were retrieved using the `getCart()` function in **frontend/src/backend/api.js**:

 ```javascript
 export async function getCart() {